tanaylab/misha/cran-comments.md

 ### Resubmission

+See response to previous submission below.

+* The `misha` package, while utilized in numerous studies over the years, does not have a dedicated publication for citation.
 * Added missing \value tags to all exported functions in the package.
-* The need for the Unix OS stems from the package's implementation of a database that utilizes shared memory files, which involves numerous Unix-specific system calls.
-Furthermore, the package employs numerous parallel algorithms that depend on the Unix forking method.
-* The `misha` package, while utilized in numerous studies over the years, does not have a dedicated publication for citation.
+* Replaced \dontrun with \donttest in examples.
+* Replaced `cat` calls with `message`.

 * A link to macbuilder test results: https://mac.R-project.org/macbuilder/results/1693508419-aba69eca0b78a073/